The FM Professional

 Hybrid-change-strategies

-According to Mary, technology can support a hybrid work environment in two key ways.
+Technology can support a hybrid work environment in two key ways.

-The first is people-focused: using technology to enhance employee experience and the workplace experience overall.
+The first is people-focused—-using technology to enhance employee experience and the workplace experience overall.

-The second is real-estate focused: using technology to make data-informed decisions for your corporate real estate.
+The second is real-estate focused—-using technology to make data-informed decisions for your corporate real estate.

 The right space management software can also provide advanced analytics to support both workplace management as well as any efforts to optimize the real estate portfolio.